GAIN VALUABLE EXPERIENCE WITH LOCAL, NATIONAL AND INTERNATIONAL INDUSTRY PROFESSIONALS

 Applicants should either have at least a second class honours degree in the cognate subjects of Audio Technology or Engineering, at least a second class honours degree in a non-cognate subject supported by evidence of an aptitude for the subject applied for, or have equivalent experience or training, normally from within the work environment.

-All applications should be supported by a reference, either academic or professional; a template can be accessed at this link.
+All applications should be supported by a reference, either academic or professional; a template can be accessed via the Students Hub.
 All applicants should satisfy our University English language requirements, please access further details at this link.

 Whether you’re a recent graduate with a music technology or computing qualification, or an audio professional wanting to move up the career ladder – studying a course that combines so many areas of audio will enhance your employability.
 Companies recruiting software engineers for audio often take computing graduates and teach them digital signal processing – developing both of these areas will put you at an advantage in this industry.